If you’ve found yourself asking ‘why?’ or ‘how?’ in relation to language, linguistics is for you.

 Linguistics is the scientific study of language as a system in its own right.
 Linguists study the sound, form, and meaning of languages – either in their present form or historically.
 They are interested in description (finding out what speakers do) not prescription (they do not tell speakers what to do).
 Linguistics is an interdisciplinary enterprise: it combines ideas from the humanities, formal tools from mathematics and computer science, concepts of identity and group membership from the social sciences, and models of the mind and brain from the natural sciences.

-Linguistics graduates find employment in a wide range of professions, from business to commerce, government, and education.
+Linguistics graduates find employment in a wide range of professions, from business to commerce, innovation and technology industries, government, and education.
 The broad interdisciplinary training means that our graduates emerge with transferable skills that are greatly sought after by employers; for example, students learn to analyse quantitative data, construct abstract (grammatical) models, and test alternative hypotheses.
 In fact, among the Arts and Humanities graduates from Cambridge linguists are especially employable.

 If you are invited to interview by Trinity, you will have one academic interview.
 You will be provided with some written material, which will form the basis of the interview.
 Typical conditional offers for those taking A-levels vary between A*AA and A*A*A; comparable conditions are set for those taking the IB and other school-leaving examinations.
 Generally, we find that candidates who are taking an A-level in a foreign language (modern or classical) or English Language are especially well-prepared for the course.
 However, in Linguistics we consider candidates from a wide range of backgrounds and there is no prescribed combination of A-levels.